PVOBrien/data-structures-and-algorithms/java-code-challenges/README.md

 ## Array Binary Search

-Objective: take in 2 args (a sorted array and its search key), and return the index of the array's element euqal to the search key or -1 if the element doesn't exist.
+Objective: take in 2 args (a sorted array and its search key), and return the index of the array's element equal to the search key or -1 if the element doesn't exist.

 #### Challenge